Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Examples of discrete-time guided processes

 In this section we provide various examples to illustrate our approach.

-The examples make use of the idea that the composition of backward steps is computationally cheap if it preserves a parametrised form of $h$.
-Hence, suppose $h$ can be parametrised by $h=U(\zeta)$ for a parameter $\zeta$ and a parametrisation $U$.
-Backward filtering is tractable when \begin{itemize} \item $\tilde \kappa h= U(\zeta')$ for some $\zeta'$; \item $\kappa_{\Delta_k}(h_1\odot \cdots \odot h_k) =U(\zeta')$ for some $\zeta'$ (this corresponds to the fusion step). \end{itemize} In some models the (otherwise intractable) fusion step can be bypassed by only applying the backward map on a line graph, see section \ref{sec:backward diagonlisation}.
+The examples make use of the idea that the composition of backward steps is computationally cheap if it preserves a parametrised form of $g$.
+Hence, suppose $g$ can be parametrised by $g=U(\zeta)$ for a parameter $\zeta$ and a parametrisation $U$.
+Backward filtering is tractable when \begin{itemize} \item $\tilde \kappa g= U(\zeta')$ for some $\zeta'$; \item $\kappa_{\Dup_k}(g_1\odot \cdots \odot g_k) =U(\zeta')$ for some $\zeta'$ (this corresponds to the fusion step). \end{itemize} In some models the (otherwise intractable) fusion step can be bypassed by only applying the backward map on a line graph, see Section \ref{sec:backward diagonlisation} for examples.
+In case $g$ is proportional to the density of an exponential family member distribution, then the fusion step is tractable.

-In applying the forward map for sampling less tractability is required, as for example the pseudo-marginal Metropolis-Hastings algorithm can be used to unbiasedly estimate $(\kappa h)(x)$.
-Details are given ahead in section \ref{subsec:mcmc}.
+In applying the forward map for sampling less tractability is required, as for example the pseudo-marginal Metropolis-Hastings algorithm can be used to unbiasedly estimate $(\kappa g)(x)$.
+Details are given ahead in Section \ref{subsec:mcmc}.